sam-rice/reading-room-api/README.md

 ### Usage Overview

-All `Book` and `Shelf`-related endpoints require a valid authentication token in the request header to recieve a successful response.
+All [persistence endpoints](#persistence-endpoints) require a valid authentication token in the request header to recieve a successful response.
 To recieve an auth token, use the `/users/register` endpoint to "login" as a user.
 Auth tokens are valid for 2 hours.
 Proper header formatting shown below (note the space between "Bearer" and token):

 ```
 { "Authorization": "Bearer <Auth Token>" }